Should you really fly on Sustainable Aviation Fuel (SAF)?

 Why not just plant a tree instead?

-While offsets are certainly a popular choice, their effectiveness in truly reducing emissions has come under heavy scrutiny.
+While offsets are certainly a popular choice, their effectiveness in reducing emissions has come under heavy scrutiny.
 There have been numerous cases of carbon offset programs, particularly those involving reforestation or cookstove projects, falling short in measurable, verifiable results.
 Some of these projects have been found to lack integrity and, in certain instances, have not delivered the promised environmental benefits.

 That being said, it is still good to restore and protect forests and built new renewable energy projects.
+Just be very critical in the type of projects you invest in.

-What about Carbon Removal (CCS) projects?
+What about Carbon Removal projects?

 Making a real impact today